-To keep you informed of the progress of the email where an email address has been provof the local plan please tick he Representing: Tesco Stores Ltd.
+To keep you informed of the progress of the Local Plan, the Council will contact you by email where an email address has been provided.
+If you do not wish to be kept informed of the local plan please tick he Representing: Tesco Stores Ltd.